 A trust in Thailand can be used to preserve family wealth and/or provide for specific conditions under which certain assets are distributed.
 Our team can help you open a trust in Thailand and understand the principles and the conditions for their management and control.

-Thai company formation and Thai trust creation can be assisted by our local team of agents upon request.
-In this article we highlight the main conditions for opening a trust, however, if you require more in-depth information, our team can answer your questions.
+Company registration in Thailand and Thai trust creation can be assisted by our local team of agents upon request.
+In this article, we highlight the main conditions for opening a trust, however, if you require more in-depth information, our team can answer your questions.

 The main conditions to open a trust in Thailand